 a.Until Landlord is able, through efforts the nature of which is to be at the sole discretion of Landlord, to relet the Premises under terms satisfactory to Landlord, in Landlord's sole discretion, Tenant shall pay to Landlord on or before the 1st day of each calendar month, the monthly Rent and other charges provided in this Lease to be paid by Tenant to Landlord.
-If and after the Premises have been relet by Landlord, Tenant shall pay to Landlord on the 20th day of each calendar month the difference between the monthly Rent and other charges provided in this Lease to be paid by Tenant to Landlord under any such releting for such month (net of amortized expenses incurred by Landlord in connection with such reletting).
+If and after the Premises have been relet by Landlord, Tenant shall pay to Landlord on the 20th day of each calendar month the difference between the monthly Rent and other charges provided in this Lease to be paid by Tenant to Landlord for such calendar month and that actually collected by Landlord under any such releting for such month (net of amortized expenses incurred by Landlord in connection with such reletting).
 If it is necessary for Landlord to bring suit in order to collect any such deficiency, Landlord shall have a right to allow such deficiencies to accumulate and to bring an action on several or all of the accrued deficiencies at one time.
-Any such sult shall not prejudice in any way the releting for any calendar month in excess of the monthly Rent and other charges provided in this Lease shall be credited to Tenant in reduction of Tenant's liability for any calendar month in excess of the monthly Rent and other charges provided in this Lease spould to the several or all of the scene deficiencies.
-Any amount collected by Landlord from subsequent tenants under any such releting for which the amount collected by Landlord will be less than the monthly Rent and other charges provided in this Lease shall be credited to Tenant in reduction of Tenant's liability for any calendar month for which the amount collected by Landlord will be less than the monthly Rent and other charges provided in this Lease show be charges provided in this Lease; but Tenant shall have no right to such excess other than the above-described credit.
+Any such suit shall not prejudice in any way the right of Landlord to bring a similar action for any subsequent deficiencies.
+Any amount collected by Landlord from subsequent tenants under any such releting for which the amount collected by Landlord will be less than the monthly Rent and other charges provided in this Lease sprovided in this Lease; but Tenant shall have no right to such excess other than the above-described credit.